mum-never-proud/blitz/README.md

 > addClass

-Add then given class(es) to each element in the collection.
+Add the given class(es) to each element in the collection.

 ```javascript
 $('.blitz').addClass('foo', 'bar');